bodenmoraski/SPIG-New/spig-new/spig-new-main/README.md

 **Database:**
 - Railway auto-generates `DATABASE_URL`

+### Troubleshooting

+**If Railway can't find the Dockerfile:**
+- Make sure the Root Directory is set to `spig-new/spig-new-main` (monorepo root)
+- The Dockerfile Path should be relative to the Root Directory: `apps/api/Dockerfile` or `apps/web/Dockerfile`

+**If you prefer not to use Dockerfiles:**
+- Railway should auto-detect Node.js from package.json if you set Root Directory correctly
+- You may need to manually set build/start commands in Railway's settings

 ### Notes
 - Railway gives you a free $5/month credit
 - Both services can run on the free tier for demo purposes
 - Use Railway's variable references (e.g., `${{ Postgres.DATABASE_URL }}`) to link services
 - Railway automatically rebuilds on git push if you enable GitHub integration
+- Dockerfiles are provided as a reliable fallback, but Railway's auto-detection should also work

 ## License